madzaa/ansible-dc-elk/README.md

 access to a VM
 ```

-You can set a VM up in Azure with ansible using the playbook in this repo
+You can set a preconfigured VM up in Azure with Ansible using the playbook in this repo

 ```
 https://github.com/madzaa/provision_elk